 VIN Assignment

 Some military vehicles have NATO stock numbers rather than standard VINs.
 Montana can assign a state VIN to vehicles that need one.
-We assist with the VIN assignment process as part of registration.
+We assist with the VIN assignment paperwork as part of the filing process.

 01